doriantaylor/rb-intertwingler/README.md

 Finally, for content to be reusable it must be finely _addressable_, with durable addresses at both the document and _sub_-document level.

-## Standard interfaces & Data transparency
+## Standard interfaces & data transparency

 With this system we're trying to imagine what it means to be a "model citizen" on the Web: a reliable source of clear, actionable